Ffunkytao/LogicCat/README.md

 3.We have released 1667 remaining test datasets(including 45 database) for Sqlite.
 Oct.
 12th, 2025

 4.We haved employed 4 professional data engineer to review again for all data to achieve more progress, and please expect it.
 Oct.
 12th, 2025

+5. We had released 2369 MySQL test datasets(perfectly), and we are improving Sqlite table and data errors, thank everyone's advice.
+Oct.
+26th, 2025